-Based on the information and representations submitted, we rule that each Feeder Fund, assuming it qualifies as a RIC and is a partner in a Master Fund, will be deemed to own a proportionate share of the assets of the Master Fund and will be deemed to be entitled to the income of the Master Fund attributable to that share for purposes of determining whether each Feeder Fund satisfies the requirements of section 851(b)(2), 851(b)(3), 853(a), and 854 and §1.1092(b)-2T.
-For purposes of these sections, the interests of each Feeder Fund in a Master Fund shall be determined in accordance with the Feeder Fund's capital interest in that Master Fund.
+Based on the information and representations submitted, we rule that the Feeder Fund, assuming it qualifies as a RIC and is a partner in the Master Fund, will be deemed to own a proportionate share of the assets of the Master Fund and will be deemed to be entitled to the income of the Master Fund attributable to that share for purposes of determining whether the Feeder Fund satisfies the requirements of sections 851(b)(2), 851(b)(3), 853(a), and 854 and section 1.1092(b)-2T.
+For purposes of these sections, the interests of the Feeder Fund in the Master Fund shall be determined in accordance with the Feeder Fund's capital interest in the Master Fund.